 History of Gillotts

-At one stage known as Gilletts, origins as an Elizabethan farm, with small house on site, by the 1600s held by a Henry Round, possibly a tenant farmer.
+The school’s land has been known as Gillotts since Tudor times, with its origins being as an Elizabethan farm, with a small house on site; by the 1600s this was held by a Henry Round, possibly a tenant farmer.

 Our site uses cookies to better your online experience.
 Click or tap here to find out more information.